AshokEmrys/parokshax.github.io/_posts/2016-03-04-initial-post.md

 description: I absoultely have no idea on restorating any old posts, not even in future!
 ---

-Technicaly this is the first post of this blog, Go ahead and dig, but not in the time machine, I can guarantee that you can gor no further than this.
+Technicaly this is the first post of this blog, Go ahead and dig, but not in the time machine, I can guarantee that you can go no further than this.